-PLAYING IN AN ARTIFICIAL GRASS FIELD
+MAKING PASSES WITHOUT WIRELESS IN AN ARTIFICIAL GRASS FIELD

-The aim of this challenge is to encourage teams to improve their ability to play in a less even floor and tackle with surfaces with different dynamic behaviour.
-This challenge is carried out by one (or optionally two) active robots and one passive robot, uses the official tournament ball and is disputed in three runs.
+The aim of this challenge is to encourage teams to improve their ability to play in surfaces with different dynamic behavior and to make passes without wireless communications.
+This challenge is carried out by two active robots, uses the official tournament ball and is disputed in a single run.

-The challenge will be played in a 9m x 6m MSL field made of artificial grass.
-The length of the grass leaves may be between 8mm and 10mm.
+The challenge will be played in a $12m \times 8m$ MSL field made of artificial grass.
+The length of the grass leaves may be between 3mm and 7mm.
 The lines will be white and will be downsized from the original measures to fit the field size.
-The goals will be the official ones.